manikyaswathi/harp/README.md

 Steps for creating a DockeFile for the target application and building an image using the 'Dockerfile_App_Template' template.

 a.
-Edit the 'ProfileApplication.sh' entry point file to execute harp with the pipeline configurations JSON.
+Edit the 'ProfileApplication.sh' entry point file to execute the HARP with the pipeline configurations JSON.
 Replace "pipeline_config.json" with your desired pipeline configuration file in the application work folder.
 ```
 harp pipeline_config.json
 ```